Hybrid-08933/Hexdump/README.md

 ## Overview

-This repository contains a **minimal hexdump utility written in x86_64 assembly for Linux.**
-The project focuses on **direct interaction with Linux system calls**, explicit buffer management, and low-level output formatting.

-The utility reads a file in fixed-size chunks and prints its contents as **hexadecimal bytes alongside their ASCII representation.** The implementation prioritizes hot-path performance, predictable control flow, and minimal syscall overhead, deliberately trading feature completeness for microarchitectural efficiency.
+Minimal hexdump utility in x86_64 assembly for Linux using direct syscalls.
+Formats file contents into hex + ASCII columns with buffered output and no libc dependencies.
+Designed to explore hot-loop performance and syscall overhead.

 ---